carbonetes/jacked/README.md

 ## Key Features:

 - **Comprehensive Vulnerability Scanning**: Jacked thoroughly examines your container images and file systems to pinpoint potential security risks and vulnerabilities.
 This comprehensive approach ensures the robustness and security of your deployed container images and codebases.
+- **Intelligent Configuration Management**: Jacked features automatic configuration validation, missing field detection, and comprehensive documentation generation.
+Configuration files are automatically created with helpful comments and maintained with complete settings.
 - **Tailored Configuration**: Customize Jacked to align with your specific security preferences.
-Tailor the tool to suit your organization's unique requirements and security policies.
+Tailor the tool to suit your organization's unique requirements and security policies with well-documented configuration options.
 - **Cross-Platform Compatibility**: Jacked seamlessly integrates with major operating systems and supports various package types.
 It offers flexibility and compatibility to fit into your existing workflow.
 - **Diggity Integration**: Enhance your security posture by leveraging Jacked's compatibility with Diggity.
 This integration provides SBOM (Software Bill of Materials) Container Image and File System support.
 - **Integration-Friendly**: Seamlessly integrate Jacked into your CI/CD pipelines and DevOps workflows to automate vulnerability analysis.